radicle-foundation/radworks-governance/templates/02-executable-org.md

 ## **Reporting & Success Criteria**
 >👉 What metrics for success and accountability mechanisms are being put in place with this Org?
 How can Radworks evaluate its progress?

-> ❗️ If there is an MOU in place with Radworks, link it here.
+> ❗️ If there is a MOU in place with Radworks, link it here.
 > ❗️ It is mandatory for Orgs to share monthly financial reporting.
 Please include the following text in the proposal: The [INSERT ORG] will publish monthly financial reports on Radworks-granted funds spent by the [INSERT ORG].

 ## Retrospective